Michaux-Technology/Geco-Kanban/README.md

 - Problem refreshing the avatar list in the project list.
 - Modification of "My account" not yet active.
 - Modification of other accounts not yet active.
+- Multi-user real-time refresh problem for project and user modifications.

 ## ✅ Make a donation